Jamesits/menhera.sh/README.md

   * systemd
   * squashfs-tools
   * curl
+  * ~400MiB RAM in theory

 ## Usage

+  1. Save your work
+  1. Backup all your important files
+  1. Shutdown as many services and programs you can on the victim
+  1. If you use SSH to connect to the server, make sure you can log in directly as root using SSH
-Just run the script, and follow the instructions.
+  1. run the script, and follow the instructions

 `menhera.sh` will try to download a new rootfs into the memory, replace the old rootfs and kill all processes reading the old rootfs.
 The old rootfs will be mounted to `/mnt/oldroot`.
 An example filesystem structure after running `menhera.sh` on my test VPS: